jeffmanor/AsyncTimers/README.md

 - **Visual Status Indicators**: Buttons turn green when their corresponding worker is executing
 - **Real-time Logging**: Activity log shows all worker events with descriptive names and timestamps
 - **Control Panel**: Start/Stop all workers and clear the log
-- **Asynchronous Execution**: Each worker simulates work for 0.5-3.5 seconds
+- **Asynchronous Execution**: Each worker simulates work with unique duration patterns based on their business function
 - **Graceful Shutdown**: Proper cancellation token support for clean shutdown

 ## Architecture